-column (d).
+Column (d).
+Combine amounts in the Totals row for columns (b) and (c) and enter the total net income or net loss in the Totals row of column (d).
 If column (d) is a net loss, skip Worksheet B, Significant Participation Activities With Net Income.
 Include the income and losses in Worksheet 3 of Form 8582 (or Worksheet 2 of Form 8810).

-If column (d) shows net income and you must complete Form 8582 because you have other passive activities to report, complete Worksheet B above.
+If column (d) shows net income and you must complete Form 8582 because you have other passive activities to report, complete Worksheet B on page 10.
 However, you do not have to complete Form 8582 if column (d) shows net income and you have only significant participation activities.
 If you do not have to complete Form 8582, skip Worksheet B and report the net income and net losses from columns (b) and (c) on the forms and schedules you normally use.

-Worksheet B. List only the significant participation passive activities that have net income as shown in column (c) of Worksheet A.
+Worksheet B. On Worksheet B on page 10, list only the significant participation passive activities that have net income as shown in column (c) of Worksheet A.